xkronusx/friendbox/README.md

 ### Auto-update on launch

 Every `sudo friendbox` launch downloads the latest `docker-compose.yml` and `setup.sh` from GitHub.
 Both files are validated (syntax check for the script, YAML parse for the compose file) before replacing the live copies.
 If an update is found the script re-executes itself automatically.
 No manual sync needed.
+Auto-update only runs after Full Install (option 1) has been completed — on a fresh machine before install it is skipped.

 ### Pull latest container images